 How to Safely Dispose of Lamp Oil – Protect the Nature!

-Lamp oil provides the fuel for beautiful and electric free lights, but it can be harmful if ingested or exposed to heat.
-You must dispose of it correctly so as not to harm your environment and other people around you.
-Luckily, the steps for disposing of this material is actually really easy.
+Lamp oil provides the fuel for beautiful and electric-free lights but can be dangerous if ingested or exposed to heat.
+You must dispose of it correctly to avoid harming the environment and other people around you.
+Luckily, the steps for disposing of this material are actually really easy.
 Here’s what to do.

 Why You Can’t Throw Lamp Oil in Your Garbage Bin

 Lamp oil is typically made from kerosene or paraffin.
 Both of these materials are fuel and made of a variety of chemicals.
 Whenever the fuel is burned, they aren’t dangerous to you or your family.
 It is only when they are consumed or exposed to fire that they can be incredibly dangerous.

 Because of these safety factors, you cannot put these materials in a landfill.
 In a landfill, the fuels will contaminate the environment and potentially spread to water sources.
 There, they can potentially be consumed or start an unintentional fire.
 This is highly dangerous for everyone in the environment, including people and animals.

 What About the Drain?

 You also cannot dump lamp oil down the drain.
 Putting lamp oil in the drain can damage your pipes.
 Not to mention, pipes have to lead somewhere, and the lamp oil will contaminate the area where it’s deposited.

 Safety Tips When Handling Lamp Oil

 Before disposing of your lamp oil, you must follow a few safety tips.
 Since lamp oil is fuel, it can be hazardous if you are not careful.
 Always put your safety first when handling this or any other type of fuel.